gispos/AvsPThumb/README.md

 'Copy image to clipboard' can be found in AvsPmod under Menu 2 !
 And not 3

 So '|' is a separator for multiple commands
-For multiple commands, the name must appear in the beginning of the menu (The Name | then the functions)
+For multiple commands, the name for the menu must appear in the beginning (The Name | then the functions)

 And '-' without quotes is a separator in the AvsP Thumb menu